Can you impress the viewer in 60 seconds with your poster? Are the title and content connected? Originality is very important so be creative!

 Free resources and directions for creating posters, plus examples of completed projects:

-You (in consultation with your faculty sponsor) may wish to have present at your display area physical objects, demonstrations or apparatus.
+You (in consultation with your faculty sponsor) may wish to incorporate physical objects, demonstrations, or apparatus.
 These elements are, in most cases, allowed and encouraged.
-The primary concern is for the security of these components.
+The primary concern is for the security/safety of these components.
 Continuous attendance by the student(s) or designated persons is recommended.
-The removal of these objects to a secure location (not provided) is also recommended during the times they are not in use or that they will be unattended.
+The removal of these objects to a secure location (not provided) is also recommended during the times they are not in use, or that they will be unattended.

-The major headline on the top of your display should include the title, the student(s) name(s) and the college/department/faculty sponsor(s) name(s).
-These should be in at least 50 mm (2") (142 pt.) block style letters.
+The major headline on the top of your display should include: the title, the student(s) name(s), and the college/department/faculty sponsor(s) name(s).
+These should be a minimum of 50 mm (2") (142 pt.) block style letters.
 The use of one type font is recommended.
 Choose a font that is san serif, not decorative.
 Bold blocky text works well.
 Avoid fonts that strain the eye.
 Just because you can use them doesn't mean you should.
 Color, bold face and underline are far better than mixed fonts or italicized words used for emphasis.

 The introduction should be about three to five sentences.
-Don't repeat the abstract because it will be published in the colloquium Proceedings, which will be available to all attendees.
+Don't repeat the abstract because it will be published in the colloquium proceedings booklet.
+Each presenter will receive an electronic copy of the booklet.

 The poster is primarily visual; use text to support the graphics.
-A target to shoot for is 20% text, 40% graphics and 40% empty space consisting of borders, margins and paragraph separations.
+A target to aim for is 20% text, 40% graphics and 40% empty space--which consisting of borders, margins and paragraph separations.

-Use figures, tables and graphs to tell a story.
+Use figures, tables, and graphs to tell a story.
 Organize them into sections, for example, use slightly different colored backgrounds.
-Use muted colors for background.
 Use borders that are about 10 mm around the figures.
 Don't rely on your verbal explanations at the poster session to link the poster components together.
 Cues for continuity come from layout and sequence.
 Graphic material should be legible from 1.5 m (6 feet) away.
-Computer graphics applications programs (like Adobe Illustrator and others) are available for student use at most SCSU open computer labs.
+Computer graphics application programs (ex.
+Adobe Illustrator) are available for student use at most SCSU open computer labs.

-To help with the layout, you can make a scaled down sketched version (called a thumbnail or mockup).
+To help with the layout, you can make a scaled down sketched version (sometimes referred to as a thumbnail or mockup).
 Cut a piece of paper in the same rectangular dimensions of the poster but scaled down to be easier to work with.
 Cut pieces to fit on this thumbnail, including rough sketches of the illustrations and portions of text.
 Lay the components out (without glue) on the rectangle to arrange them for best effect.
 Have others, or your faculty sponsor, check the design.

 Free web sites with design and layout ideas: